ChaosDAO-org/subscrape/README.md

 ## Usage

 ### Installation
+> virtualenv venv
+> venv\scripts\activate
-  pip install -r .\PipRequirements.txt
+> pip install -Ur .\PipRequirements.txt
+> bin\scrape.py

 ### Subscan API Key
-If you have a Subscan API key, drop it in a file named `config/subscan-key`
+If you have a Subscan API key, drop it in a file named `config/subscan-key`.
+Similarly, if you have a Moonscan.io API key, drop it in a file named  `config/moonscan-key`.

 ### Example applications
 Take a look at the `/bin/` folder.
 There are some sample applications there.